hotelplatoon/tmp-sql-basics/readme.md

 If you've chosen the wrong types for any of your columns or forgot a column, you'll probably see some errors when running the seeds.
 Address these issues by modifying & reloading your schema.

-If the seeds run successfully, connect to your database again and use the `SELECT` command to quickly inspect all the records in your database (one select per table).
-Here's an example:

 ```shell
 school=# SELECT * FROM students;